eaglelinuxplatform/calixto-rz-flashwriter/README.md

 The following shows the procedure of this command.

-*Note) The following procedure is an example on RZ/G2L EVK board.*
+*Note) The following procedure is an example on RZ/G2L SOM EVK board.*

 ```text
 >XLS2